 Of course, these qualities exist on a sprectrum.

-Even the kid someone wouldn’t (and I don’t know why) describe as musical, is actually exposed (if not well-exposed) to music, probably has music they like and even love, and could easily “become” musical with the right direction.
+For example, even the kid someone wouldn’t (and I don’t know why) describe as musical, is actually exposed (if not well-exposed) to music, probably has music they like and even love, and could easily “become” musical with the right direction.

 Same for the negatives.